Hi, I’m Livia!

 - taken university-level courses in 9 languages (Akkadian, Ancient Greek, Latin, Mandarin Chinese, Old English, Polish, Russian, Spanish, and Sumerian)

-- participated in language intensives in three countries (US, Poland, and Russia)
+- participated in language intensives in three countries (U.S., Poland, and Russia)

 So I have a lot of experience with languages, language teaching, and language learning strategies.
 And my goal is to share all of that with you on this blog.